DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 - Check whether **Xdebug** extension is loaded as `zend_extension`.
 If it's loaded as a regular extension, you would see a warning **XDEBUG NOT LOADED AS ZEND EXTENSION** in the `phpinfo()` output.
 In that case open your `php.ini` and change `extension=PATH_TO_XDEBUG\xdebug.dll` to `zend_extension=PATH_TO_XDEBUG\xdebug.dll`.

- The correct output is depicted bellow:
+ The correct output is depicted below:

 ![phpinfo() output sample](imgs/troubleshooting-phpinfo-xdebug.png)